nlenno1/nick-lennon-drummer-ms1/README.md

 # Bugs and Issues

 - While creating the footer I had some issues with spacing and elements being pushed where I didn't want them.
-After some research through the Bootstrap documentation, I realised this was because the.row class was adding extra padding so to remove this is used the.g-0 class to remove all the gutters.
+After some research through the Bootstrap documentation, I realised this was because the.row class was adding extra padding so to remove this is used the g-0 class to remove all the gutters.
 - Page layout was extending under the scroll bar on the right-hand side of the screen but after some research on [Stack Overflow](https://stackoverflow.com/), suggestions from the Slack Community, some tutor guidance and the [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) I found an instance where I had not put an Image in its own separate div which was causing the horizontal overflow.
 - Socials links were creating a 404 page not found error.
 After reviewing the code, I realised that I had forgotten to include the "https://" part of the URL.
 - Biography text was not wrapping round the Profile Picture.
 This was because they were in separate Bootstrap col classes so to fix this I put them in the same column and then floated the image to the right.